THeath15/Mechacar_Statistical_Analysis/README.md

     All of the slopes of the variables are shown to be non-zero even though some are close to zero

   3. Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
-  Even though the datasets R-squared shows a strong correlationn o .71 There may be other variables not included in the dataset contributing to the variation in the mpg.
+  Even though the datasets R-squared shows a strong correlationn o .71 There could be other variables not included in the dataset contributing to the variation in the mpg.

 # Deliverable 2 :Summary Statistics on Suspension Coils - Written Summary: